 In the first century, Saint Martha washed up on the shores of Provence and wandered into a village that had a dragon problem.
 A terrible monster called the Tarasque was terrorizing the town.
 But Martha wasn’t afraid.
 She went out to find the beast and easily tamed him.

 Things are warming up in the south of France and that means it’s festival time.
-Almost every little town has something to celebrate, and in Tarascon, which lies between Avignon and Arles, it’s the story of a saint and a dragon.
+Almost every little town has something to celebrate, and in Tarascon, which lies between Avignon and Arles, it’s their local dragon and Saint Martha who tamed him.

 Saints in Boats

 Religion plays a major part in shaping many cultures, and in France, that religion is Christianity.
 It’s said to have entered France by way of Provence around the year 43 AD.